LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/synthetic_control_method.md

 tsset state year
 ```

-Next we will run the synthetic control analysis
+Next we will run the synthetic control analysis using synth_runner, which adds some useful options for estimation.

 Note that this example uses the pre-treatment outcome for just three years (1988, 1980, and 1975), but any combination of pre-treatment outcome years can be specified.
 The `nested` option specifies a more computationally intensive but comprehensive method for estimating the synthetic control.
 The `trunit()` option specifies the ID of the treated entity (in this case, the state of California has an ID of 3).